nextcloud/integration_openai/README.md

 There is a "Artificial intelligence" **admin** settings section where you can:
 * Choose whether you use an IBM-hosted watsonx.ai instance or another remote service
-* Set a global API key (or basic auth credentials) for the Nextcloud instance
+* Set a global API key and cloud resource for the Nextcloud instance
 * Configure default models and quota settings

 ### Personal settings

-There is a "Artificial intelligence" **personal** settings section to let users set their personal API key or basic auth credentials.
+There is a "Artificial intelligence" **personal** settings section to let users set their personal API key and cloud resources.
 Users can also see their quota information there.